viewing Apigee X documentation.

 - Role-based permissions

-The email address is the primary key used by Apigee to identify the developer account and each must be unique.
-From the primary key, Apigee generates a unique developer ID for each organization to which the developer account belongs.
+The email address is the primary key used by Apigee to identify the developer and each must be unique.
+From the primary key, Apigee generates a unique developer ID for each organization to which the developer belongs.

 For more information, see Register app developers.